jmcmg1231/reading-notes/README.md

 - ![image](![image](![image](https://live.staticflickr.com/1954/43058632290_14a91a9a2f_z.jpg)

-- you can find scientific research done on the growth mindset concept @ this link [mindsetworks.com](https://www.https://www.mindsetworks.com/science/)
+- you can find scientific research done on the growth mindset concept @ [mind setworks.com](https://www.https://www.mindsetworks.com/science/)